B3Partners/flamingo-ibis/src/site/markdown/notes.md

   - relate to `v_grootste_10_bedrijven_op_terrein` which provide the 10 biggest
     companies on the terrain that the kavel is part of (`terreinid` = `terreinid`).

-In the components "Selecteer de kaartlagen waarop deze tool van toepassing is" list check the layers to be part of the legend (Bedrijventerrein begrenzing and Bedrijventerrein kavels)
+In the components "Selecteer de kaartlagen voor de legenda" list check the layers to be part of the legend (Bedrijventerrein begrenzing and Bedrijventerrein kavels)

+To be able to zoom in to the terrein the geometry field of the `v_factsheet_terrein_info` must be checked in the attributes tab.

 ### IbisReport component